 So, while Branchable is in beta, we're letting Free Software projects sign up with a special, free hosting plan.
 Once we get out of beta, we'll continue to provide free hosting to projects that signed up in time.
 So now would be a good time to sign up!

 The procedure to get a free site hosted by Branchable for your Free Software project is pretty simple:

-- Get an OpenId that will only be used for this Free Software project.
-(Don't use your personal OpenID.
+- Get an OpenId or email address that will only be used for this Free Software project.
+(Don't use your personal OpenID or email.
 This is important.)

-- Sign up using that OpenId, and the "Basic" price plan.
+- Sign up using that OpenId or email address, and the "Basic" price plan.
 Since the first month is free, you have a few weeks to build your site and see if Branchable will work for your Free Software project.

 - Email email@example.com with "free software" in the subject, and a link to your site(s).
-We will check them, and convert the project's OpenId to a free account.
+We will check them, and convert it to a free account.